 To ensure channelling, operators must be able to offer their customers a value-adding offer, including premium user experience and financial value.
 When taxes are too high and the consumer experience is not aligned to the digital market reality, channelling will be undermined, customers will look outside the licensed offer for entertainment and the purpose of the regulated market is missed.
 Kindred has worked for many years in cooperation with legislators, regulators, industry bodies and other stakeholder groups to ensure that gambling regulation achieves a relevant sustainable environment.
 We are active members of all gambling trade associations in our markets and strive through collaboration with peers to further streamline the communication on policies from the industry.

 Tackling money laundering

 We take crime prevention very seriously.
 Our systems and controls are designed to keep money launderers and other criminals away from our platform across multiple jurisdictions.
-We require all employees to participate in regular anti-money laundering (AML) training, and we provide further training targeted to those groups who are tasked with detecting and preventing money laundering.
-As a digital business, all transactions are conducted online.
-We have several systems monitoring each single transaction to determine risk and requires high-risk customers to provide their source of funds.
-We take action on all higher-risk activities we identify.
+We require all employees to participate in regular anti‑money laundering (AML) training, and we provide further training targeted to those groups who are tasked with detecting and preventing money laundering.
+Our global Anti-Money Laundering/ Counter-Terrorism Financing Policy, together with our research-based systems and tools, provide the foundation for all of our employees to recognise and adhere to requirements in this area.

 Long-term ambition by 2023: ensure that our operations always continue to meet the highest professional, compliance and ethical standards